clmurphey/su2_time_conv/README.md

 - Explicit methods converge faster than Implicit Methods (though that might be at the expense of accuracy or computational cost).
 - JST converges faster than ROE

 ## Future Work
-- Test on more unsteady example problems
+- [ ] Test on more unsteady example problems (e.g., incompressible flow, NACA0012, Turbulent Flat Plate).
+- [ ] Try flat plate with non-periodic boundary conditions.
-- Estimate the error
+- [ ] Estimate the error.
-- Implement MMS to verify the solutions (unsteady MMS is not yet available in SU2)
+- [ ] Implement MMS to verify the solutions (unsteady MMS is not yet available in SU2).
+- [ ] Increase number of time steps (limited by processing speed on my computer at the moment).